 - correct and thorough completion of a data-related deliverable or task;

-- definition of Data: what information is to be brought into a system, assigning the meaning to collection of data, data definitions;
+- definition of Data: what information is to be brought into a system, assigning the meaning to the collection of data, data definitions;

 - Authorization of Access and Validation of Security;